NSHipster/articles/2019-01-21-textoutputstream.md

 frequently copy-pasting console output into a form on some website.
 Unfortunately,
-the website has the unhelpful behavior of parsing `<` and `>` as if they were HTML tags.
+the website has the unhelpful behavior of trying to parse `<` and `>` as if they were HTML.

-Rather than taking an extra decoding step each time you want to post to the site, you could create a `TextOutputStream` that takes care of that for you automatically
+Rather than taking an extra step to escape the text each time you post to the site, you could create a `TextOutputStream` that takes care of that for you automatically
 (in this case, we use an XML-escaping function